sneha-d-desai/BookRentalApplication/README.md

 ![image](https://cloud.githubusercontent.com/assets/24415564/24082066/e97824ec-0cbf-11e7-8520-1c18cde35d53.png)

-On selection of book, Dailogue gets open.
-It suggests the customer mail id base on input you enter in email textbox
+On selection of the book, book details are showned in the opened dialog box.
+It suggests the customers email id based on the input you entered in email textbox

 ![image](https://cloud.githubusercontent.com/assets/24415564/24082079/14a45f8c-0cc0-11e7-99f7-ef46b71c5e27.png)

-From date is automatically selected to the current date.
+"From date" is automatically selected from the current date.
 Select the "To date" from Popup Calendar

 ![image](https://cloud.githubusercontent.com/assets/24415564/24082082/1b6fcb30-0cc0-11e7-80ef-d05761668c42.png)

-Rent amount is automatically calculated based on date selected
+Rent amount is automatically calculated based on the date selected

 ![image](https://cloud.githubusercontent.com/assets/24415564/24082085/24131a1c-0cc0-11e7-8355-865516513a20.png)